BeanwareHQ/beanbricks/README.md

 ## brickout.c

-A questionable brick-out/breakout clone in C and Raylib.
+A single-file breakout clone in C and Raylib.

 ## Dependencies